pjamesjoyce/lcopt/README.md

 # Installation

 For lcopt to work you should have the latest version of [brightway2](https://brightwaylca.org/) by Chris Mutel installed.
-This will make sure all of lcopts dependencies are satisfied.
+This will make most of lcopts dependencies are satisfied.

 The instructions for installing brightway below are current as of April 2017, but check [here](https://docs.brightwaylca.org/installation.html) for the latest ones.
-If you already have brightway installed, you can skip to the final step.

 The best option is to use conda to create a separate environment, to avoid conflicts.